usethisname1419/HTTPFTPSSH_Killer/README.md

 Key Features:

-1. Target Selection: The tool grants users the flexibility to pick between HTTP, FTP and SSH services and choose port number for their attack.
+1. Target Selection: The tool grants users the flexibility to pick between HTTP(S), FTP and SSH services and choose port number for their attack.

 2. Password Options: Opt between using a predetermined wordlist or generating random passwords on-the-fly.
-If randomness entices you, HFSK can concoct passwords ranging between 8 to 16 characters.
+If randomness entices you, HFSK can concoct passwords using `--rand 8 16` for passwords between 8 and 16 or specify any min and max length you desire.

 3. Anonymization: Cover your tracks.
 With HFSK, you can route your traffic through Tor or select from a personalized list of proxies.

 4. Detailed Reporting: Stay informed.
 Post-attack, HFSK provides a concise report detailing the duration of the attack and the number of attempts made.

-     NOTE: Does not support HTTPS
+5. Resume your attack from last known state.

 ## Disclaimer